-explain the factors that help maintain a safe working environment in the construction industry, and their responsibilities as a 360° excavator operator
+explain the factors that help maintain a safe working environment in the construction industry, and their responsibilities as a 360 excavator operator

 - why the industry has many hazards and why safe working practices must be adopted and maintained - why personal health and safety is not just physical injury and can include the effects of noise and vibration.
-All of which can lead to lost time, lost income, expense for the employer, fines, custodial sentences - Health & Safety at Work Act 1974, Provision and Use of Work Equipment Regulations (PUWER), Management of Health and Safety of Work (MHSW) Regulations, Construction (Design & Management) Regulations (CDM), Vibration at Work Regulations, Road Traffic Act, HSG144, LOLER, HSG47 in accordance with risk assessments, method statements, codes of practice and other relevant legislation, regulations, and industry good practice - operators' moral, legal, and environmental obligations - reporting structures, the importance of good communication on site (colleagues, management, and other workers on site) - previous incidences involving relevant plant and pedestrians - working with other related roles for example, marshallers, supervisors, other plant operatives, other occupations - awareness of the limits to their personal knowledge, skills, and experience and when situations exceed these limits the need to stop and seek further advice from supervisors or mentors
+All of which can lead to lost time, lost income, expense for the employer, fines, custodial sentences etc. - Health & Safety at Work Act 1974, Provision and Use of Work Equipment Regulations (PUWER), Management of Health and Safety of Work (MHSW) Regulations, Construction (Design & Management) Regulations (CDM), Vibration at Work Regulations, Road Traffic Act, HSG144, LOLER, HSG47 etc. in accordance with risk assessments, method statements, codes of practice and other relevant legislation, regulations, and industry good practice - operators' moral, legal, and environmental obligations - reporting structures, the importance of good communication on site (colleagues, management, and other workers on site) - past incidences involving relevant plant and pedestrians - working with other related roles e.g., marshallers, supervisors, other plant operatives, other occupations

-- identify common hazards on a construction site - explain safe working practices relevant to the role of the 360° excavator operator - explain personal health and safety relevant to the role of 360° excavator operator - identify aspects of legislation, regulations, and industry good practice relevant to the role of 360° excavator operator - describe reporting structures and the importance of good communication on site - explain the responsibilities of a 360° excavator operator identify and extract information from the manufacturers' handbook/operator's manual, and other information sources including digital identify and extract key elements for the preparation and safe use of the machine using various sources locate and identify the major components, signs and decals and all controls of the excavator and explain their functions
+- identify common hazards on a construction site - explain safe working practices relevant to the role of the 360 excavator operator - explain personal health and safety relevant to the role of 360 excavator operator - identify aspects of legislation, regulations, and industry good practice relevant to the role of 360 excavator operator - describe reporting structures and the importance of good communication on site - explain the responsibilities of a 360 excavator operator identify and extract information from the manufacturers' handbook/operator's manual, and other information sources including digital identify and extract key elements for the preparation and safe use of the machine using various sources locate and identify the major components, signs and decals and all controls of the excavator and explain their functions